- Telephone Directory

 You and your child will be required to attend all hearings, unless your appearance is specifically waived by your child's attorney.
 The hearings include:

-- Detention Hearing or Arraignment Hearing: if your child is detained in Juvenile Hall for more than 48 hours, there will be a detention hearing in no more than 72 hours, counting only court business days.
+- Detention Hearing or Arraignment Hearing: if your child is detained in the Youth Detention Facility for more than 48 hours, there will be a detention hearing in no more than 72 hours, counting only court business days.
 The purpose of the detention hearing is for the judge to decide if your child should go home before the next hearing, appoint an attorney if you cannot afford one, and to read the charges against your child.
-If your child was arrested, but never detained in the Juvenile Hall, you will receive notice of an arraignment hearing.
+If your child was arrested, but never detained in the Youth Detention Facility, you will receive notice of an arraignment hearing.
 The purpose of the arraignment hearing is to appoint an attorney for your child if you can not afford one and to read the petition containing the charges against your child.

 - Pre-trial Hearing: a pre-trial hearing will occur the day before the trial to allow the parties in the matter to either resolve the case or to advise the court that they are ready to proceed to trial.